 In August of 2013, Temple Israel was the first building to be completed.
 Their new building has a main sanctuary that seats 900+, a Commons area to encourage community conversation, a social hall and extensive education facilities.
-The American Muslim Institute began construction in 2016, and will be completed in 2017.
-Countryside Community Church (UCC) anticipates opening their new church on the Tri-Faith Commons in 2018.
-The Tri-Faith Center will be the last building to be constructed, with the commons completed in 2019.
+The American Muslim Institute began construction in 2016, and was completed in May of 2017.
+Countryside Community Church (UCC) broke ground in June of 2017 and held its grand opening in April of 2019.
+Ground breaking for the Tri-Faith Center occurred in May of 2019 with construction anticipated to be complete in early 2020.

 The property has an interesting history; it was originally developed in the 1920s as a Jewish country club, at a time when people of the Jewish faith were barred from membership in other Omaha clubs.
 We are proud that—generations later—our places of worship will reside together as a symbol of the relationships of trust, acceptance, and respect that we share.